Since/Depuis 1996

 What is the ratio of instructors to campers?

-Normal weeks will have, on average, 6 campers per instructor or less.
+Regular weeks will have, on average, 6 campers per instructor or less.

 No. Campers are supervised at all times on the trails and in the water park if they are under 11yrs.